top of page

 Do You Still Need a Will With a Revocable Living Trust?

 Yes.
 Most people with a revocable living trust still need a simple will, often called a pour over will.
+Assets handled through a pour over will may still require probate steps, which is why funding the trust matters.
 Its purpose is to transfer any assets not placed into the trust into the trust at death.

 This ensures your estate plan stays complete.
 Our breakdown of how a living trust works explains how trusts and wills function together.